Workers’ Compensation Attorneys in Oklahoma City, OK

 Another key component is our integrity.
 We believe that hiring an attorney is the only way to be treated fairly in workers' comp matters.
 When you hire Johnson & Biscone, P.A., we serve your interests and custom-tailor a legal strategy that seeks to maximize your benefits.

-Johnson & Biscone P.A.
+Johnson & Biscone accident and injury attorneys OKC

 You deserve full compensation for the injuries you sustain at work.
 And, if we determine that a third party may be liable for your injuries, our attorneys can also build a personal injury lawsuit on your behalf.
 We also hold third parties liable in wrongful death claims if your loved one tragically died in a workplace accident.